jbielick/kona/README.md

 Mixins
 ----

-Take advantage of mixins and adding functionality to your app with kona hooks.
+Take advantage of mixins to add functionality and services to your app.
-By simply installing a `kona-*` mixin, it will automatically be hooked into your app.
+By simply installing a `kona-*` mixin, it will initialize with your app and decorate your controller with the module's functionality.

 Take [kona-redis](https://github.com/jbielick/kona-redis/commits?author=jbielick) for example: